 Abuse is any action, intentional or not, that causes harm or serious risk of harm to a vulnerable adult.
-Abuse can take many forms, including physical abuse, sexual abuse and financial abuse.
-Signs of physical abuse include bruises or frequent use of medical providers.
+Abuse can take many forms, including physical abuse, sexual abuse, and financial abuse.
+Individuals with disabilities or dementia are especially vulnerable to abuse.
+Signs of physical abuse include bruises, malnutrition, bedsores, ulcers, and frequent use of medical providers.
 If your loved one’s standard of living is well below their available assets, that may be a sign that someone is taking advantage of their finances.

-If a caregiver or nursing home staff fails to live up to their responsibilities discussed above, then you might have a case of neglect.
-Neglect is a type of abuse and is usually manifest in lack of necessities, poor hygiene or signs that medical needs are not being attended to like bedsores.
+If caregivers or nursing home staff fail to live up to their responsibilities discussed above, then you might have a case of neglect.
+Neglect is a type of abuse and is usually manifest in lack of necessities, failure to give necessary medication, poor hygiene, or signs that medical needs are not being attended.
 Be sure you understand what nursing home care you or your loved one needs so you will notice when it is not being provided.